lee2sman/cui_spring2021/week5/README.md

 - 2. Crazy 8's drawings
 - 3. Take one of your crazy 8's drawing and do a more detailed Pen/pencil/paper mockup layout
 - 4. Create a flowchart of your app showing the different screens
-- 4. Digital prototypes (using flowchart.cc or Figma or your chosen software)
+- 5. Digital prototypes (using mydraft.cc or Figma or your chosen software)

 Week 2 (due Mar 17):